isabella-janssen/openshift-enhancements/enhancements/machine-config/machine-config-node.md

 For the 4.19 GA of MCN (see [MCO-836](https://issues.redhat.com/browse/MCO-836)):
 - Bug fixes
-- MCN properly reports status transitions on standard, non-OnClusterLayering (OCL), updates
+- MCN properly reports status transitions on standard, not on-cluster image mode, updates
 - MCN properly handles the status reporting for PIS

 For the 4.20 GA of Status Reporting (see [MCO-1506](https://issues.redhat.com/browse/MCO-1506)), an extension of the mvp MCN functionality:
 - Bug fixes
-- MCN properly reports status transitions for all existing node update paths, including OCL updates
+- MCN properly reports status transitions for all existing node update paths, including on-cluster image mode updates
 - MCN properly handles MCP status updating

 #### Removing a deprecated feature